Skip to main content

 Choose Time Control

-Select a preset (Bullet, Blitz, Rapid) or set custom time and increment values.
-Choose between Fischer, Bronstein, or Simple mode.
+Choose a preset (Bullet, Blitz, Rapid) or enter time and increment values.
+Select Fischer, Bronstein or Simple mode.

 2